 With its new found resources, the Daloon government soon launched a program to develop a modern armed force that would be more effective in the protection of its border region.
 Although it was offered large quantities of relatively unsophisticated equipment, the Daloon Government deliberately spurned these quick-fix deals from the arms industry.
 Instead it opted to develop its armed forces with limited quantities of state-of-the-art equipment, particularly in the areas of intelligence, surveillance, target acquisition and reconnaissance (ISTAR), electronic warfare, communications and non-line of sight precision strike.

-The Army’s first integrated unit reached initial operational capability (IOC) in 2013 and full operational operational capability (FOC) in 2014.
+The Army’s first integrated unit reached initial operational capability (IOC) in 2013 and full operational capability (FOC) in 2014.
 The second integrated unit reached IOC in 2014.
 By 2016, there were three integrated units operating under a central command structure.

 A small fleet of fast patrol boats was acquired for protecting Daloon territorial waters.
 These craft employ stealth technology, over-the-horizon radar and long-range missiles.